School Committee - February 08, 2024

 Okay, just a couple of quick updates before we jump into the budget presentation.

-107 student enrollments that have been completed are in process.
+There are currently 107 student enrollments that have been completed or in process.

-The high school counseling office will be opening up local scholarship applications for seniors next Friday.
+The high school school counseling office will be opening up local scholarship applications for seniors next Friday.

-And then the METCO director hiring process is in its final stages.
+And then the MECO director hiring process is in its final stages.

-And we hope to have, to extend an offer or continue with the search by the end of next week.
+And we hope to have to extend an offer or continue the search by the end of next week.

 All right.